Intermediate and intensive general practice improvement support

 The Practice SLF should be completed via a facilitated conversation with members of the practice team with honest reflection encouraged.
 The findings should then be used alongside available data to agree priorities for improvement and development of an action plan.
 The outputs of the SLF and action plan are owned locally by the practice.
 The SLF is not a performance management tool.

-ICBs have been asked to enable facilitated SLF conversations to take place in all practices during 2023/24, to help practices to better understand their support needs and improvement priorities and to help ICBs provide the right type of ongoing support to practices.
+ICBs have been asked to enable facilitated SLF conversations to take place in all practices, to help practices better understand their support needs and improvement priorities and to help ICBs provide the right type of ongoing support to practices.

-Practices or PCNs that have not yet had a facilitated conversation using the SLF can still be put forward for the national General Practice Programme hands-on support.
+Practices or PCNs that have not yet had a facilitated conversation using the SLF can still be put forward for the national General Practice Programme practice level support.